Should you exchange contracts with a real estate agent?

 - Contracts will be reviewed by your conveyancer or lawyer.

-Once all the above is completed and you have UNCONDITIONAL LOAN APPROVAL, you will organise a time to sign the contract with the conveyancer/lawyer.
+Once all the above is completed and you have unconditional loan approval, you will organise a time to sign the contract with your conveyancer/lawyer.

-Signing with your solicitor or conveyancer may slow the process by a day or 2.
-Whilever the contracts are not exchanged:
+Signing with your conveyancer or lawyer may slow the process down by a day or two.
+While ever the contracts are not exchanged:

-- You could still miss out on the property.
-Even though you have an offer accepted and you may have left a deposit with the agent, the property is still on the market.
-It is a possibility that someone else can buy the property from under you.
+- You could still miss out on the property (even though you have an offer accepted and you may have left a deposit with the agent, the property is still on the market)

-- If someone else does make an offer, there is a possibility the agent will let you know that someone else has made an offer.
-You will have an opportunity to respond with another offer and this goes back and forth between you and the other buyer until one party decides they are not paying anymore.
+- If someone else does make an offer, the agent may let you know that someone else has done so.
+You will have an opportunity to respond with another offer and this goes back and forth between you and the other buyer until one party decides to withdraw from the ‘bidding war’.

-The decision on how you would like to exchange contracts is totally up to you.
-The cooling off period is there to protect the buyer.
+It is important to remember that the decision on how you would like to exchange contracts, is entirely up to you.
+The cooling-off period is there to protect the buyer.
 It allows the buyer to secure the property with minimum loss.